 Joe Fleming provides an athlete's guide to understanding fractures.

-The loud crack of a bone-breaking is painful enough, much less the treatment and recovery period that follows.
-A fracture can side-line your athletic ambitions in an instant and keep you off the field for weeks to months at a time.
+A fracture can sideline your athletic ambitions instantly and keep you off the field for weeks to months at a time.
+The loud crack of a bone-breaking is painful enough, much less the treatment and recovery period.
 Do not miss this quick guide to understanding fractures and the steps you can take to guard yourself against them.

 Types of Fractures

 A hard blow to an extremity or even actions like hyperextending your leg while playing a contact sport can result in many different types of leg fractures, including: